HESA Shahed 136: 2024 Iranian strikes on Israel

+2026 Iran war

+Iran launched its Shahed 136 drones towards US allies in West Asia and towards US military bases in the Middle East.

 Classification controversy

 The classification of the Shahed 136 as a loitering munition has been disputed due to an apparent lack of loitering capability.
 In January 2023, the Royal United Services Institute, a British defense and security think tank, called into question the classification of the Shahed 136 as a loitering munition.
-RUSI noted that the Shahed 136 had mainly been used for point-to-point suicide missions similar to cruise missiles, rather than loitering around a target area before striking a target.
-However, RUSI also stated that the Shahed 136 may have been used during the attacks on the MT Mercer Street and Pacific Zircon, hinting at the existence of a loitering munition variant even if the original Shahed 136 does not have that capability.
-An Oil Companies International Marine Forum report assessing the Shahed 136 attacks on those ships stated that the wreckage of the drones used in the attacks did not produce any sensors or a laser seeking equipment found on traditional loitering munitions.
-However, the report also noted, based on photographic evidence, that the drone that struck the Pacific Zircon was equipped with a GNSS antenna.
+RUSI noted that the Shahed 136 had mainly been used for point-to-point attack missions similar to cruise missiles, rather than loitering around a target area before striking a target.
+RUSI also stated that the Shahed 136 may have been used during the attacks on the MT Mercer Street and Pacific Zircon, hinting at the existence of a loitering munition variant even if the original Shahed 136 does not have that capability.
+An August 2023 Oil Companies International Marine Forum report assessing the Shahed 136 attacks on those ships stated that the wreckage of the drones used in the attacks did not produce any sensors or a laser seeking equipment found on traditional loitering munitions.
+The report also noted, based on photographic evidence, that the drone that struck the Pacific Zircon was equipped with a GNSS antenna.